 It may seem like a hefty investment up front, but an in-home air purifier can be a worthwhile cost when you factor in the savings from avoided doctor’s visits and limited prescriptions.
 This nifty gadget can cost anywhere between $200 and $1300, depending on the size and quality of the purifier, and will help remove germs and allergens from the air in your home.

 Before your region gets hit by an ice storm or snowstorm, clear your gutters of all remaining leaves and debris left over from fall.
 Clogged gutters may result in a build-up of water and ice, which can lead to extensive damage along your roof and home’s foundation.
 If you don’t want to climb up to your roof to check for clogged gutters, large icicles hanging from the gutters after an ice storm indicate a potential problem.

 Cold weather drives pests like house mice, Norway rats, cockroaches, and brown recluse spiders to search for warm, dry shelter.
 Because these pests often nest in corners, cracks, and cluttered areas, rooms like the basement, attic, and exterior storage areas often fall victim to pest infestations during winter months.
 While they’re a nuisance, these pests can also cause major destruction to your belongings if not caught in time.

 Spending the time to maintain your home’s appliances will not only protect you from having to pay for an expensive repair later on, but it will also keep your energy bill low and keep annoying pests out of your home.
-When it comes to protecting your home for winter, following these winter home safety tips will keep your family safe and your home in good working order.
-For more safety tips for the winter season, or to schedule a pest control treatment, contact your local Aptive Environmental branch today.
+When it comes to protecting your home for winter, following these winter home safety tips will help keep your family safe and your home in good working order.
+For more tips for the winter season, or to schedule a pest control treatment, contact your local Aptive Environmental branch today.